Jonas Lüscher

-Jonas Lüscher (born 22 October 1976 in Schlieren) is a Swiss-German writer and essayist.
+Jonas Lüscher (born 22 October 1976 in Schlieren, Switzerland) is a Swiss writer, including of essays and novels, living in Germany.

 Early life

-Lüscher grew up in Bern where he later trained between 1994 and 1998 at the Muristalden Evangelical Teacher Training School (Evangelische Lehrerseminar Muristalden) to qualify as a primary school teacher.
+Lüscher grew up in Bern, where he later trained between 1994 and 1998 at the Muristalden Evangelical Teacher Training School (Evangelisches Lehrerseminar Muristalden) to qualify as a primary school teacher.

 Career

 He spent a few years as a script editor and screenwriter for the Munich film industry.
 He then undertook studies at the Munich School of Philosophy from 2005 to 2009, earning a master's degree in 2009.
-At the same time he was working as a freelance editor.
+At the same time, he was working as a freelance editor.

-From 2009–2001 Lüscher researched ethics in science at the TTN Institute (Institut Technik-Theologie-Naturwissenschaften) at the Ludwig Maximilian University of Munich.
+From 2009 to 2001, Lüscher researched ethics in science at the TTN Institute (Institut Technik-Theologie-Naturwissenschaften) at the Ludwig Maximilian University of Munich.